 The Socceroos will be without keeper Mat Ryan against Kuwait next week, in what is the first outing under new coach Arnold.

 Ryan, who was the first choice gloveman at the last two World Cups, has been given the international break off to help manage an unspecified minor injury.

 It will leave Danny Vukovic, Brad Jones and Mitchell Langerak to vie for the start against Kuwait.

 Mat Ryan's Brighton & Hove Albion are 5/1 to be relegated from the Premier League.

-Brighton can be backed at 5/1 to finish in the top half of the Premier League table next season.
+Brighton are 5/1 to finish in the top half of the table.